Confluence in. Customer website out.

 Onboarding guides

-Give new customers a clean page with setup steps, key links, and getting-started guidance.
+Give new customers a branded page with setup steps, key links, and getting-started guidance.

 Support articles